Prelude (The Righteous Gemstones): Plot

 In Virginia 1862, Minister Abel Grieves (Josh McDermitt) delivers a sermon in his church, condemning the current war in the country as well as perceived northern aggression.
 After everyone leaves, a man (Bradley Cooper) is revealed to have slept in the church, mocking Grieves for using the donations for personal gain.
 Suddenly, the man pulls out a pistol and kills Grieves.
 He robs the money and the preacher's gold-plated Bible.

 The man is confronted by Confederate soldiers outside, as Grieves has been assigned to be Military chaplain for their division.
 Upon learning that he will be paid $50 a month, he returns to the church, changes clothes with Grieves, and smashes Grieves' face in with a collection plate.
 He writes to the congregation that he was robbed by a man named Elijah Gemstone, and takes over Grieves' identity.

-Three weeks later, Elijah has served as the chaplain, although his Captain questions his alcoholic and gambling personality.
+Three weeks later, Elijah has served as the chaplain, although his Captain questions his alcoholism and gambling.
 Elijah passes time playing card games, using sleight of hand skills to cheat his fellow soldiers, hiding the proceeds in a box.
 During his first sermon, he delivers a short and weak speech to the soldiers.
 One day, Elijah is confronted by Ned Rollins, a soldier who recognized him from before the war.
 Elijah tackles him and kneels on his throat, but Ned offers a moneymaking opportunity: they will work together in cheating the Division's Major McFall during a card game.
 They succeed, but then Elijah strangles Ned to death, feeling he cannot take a risk with him, and dumps his body in a locked casket.
 Ned is declared to have deserted.

 The following day, the cavalry is intercepted by Union soldiers.
 Elijah desperately tries to find safety, finally praying to God.
 Elijah, alongside the other survivors, are taken by the Union to be executed.
 Elijah is spared because he is a man of God, but his box of money is seized by the Union.
 Per the Major's orders, he is told to lead the Confederate soldiers in prayer.
 Elijah begins his sermon, gradually shifting into a very emotional speech, coming to understand the importance of religion to the soldiers.
 They are executed by a firing squad, and Elijah is allowed to walk away.

 Using a cart, Elijah takes the fallen soldiers back to the Confederate outpost.
 When questioned over why the Union spared him, Elijah declares that it was God who spared him.
 That night, shaken by the events, Elijah finally reads the gold-plated Bible for the first time, reading the Book of Genesis aloud.